EtienneKaiser/loftdynamics/readme.md

+"new-models" branch is reflecting the latest developments.
+When pulling the files, make sure you have the data folder in the root directory.

+---

+The following applies to "master" branch and could be used for Project extension using Python instead of Jupyter

-# Maneuver Detection for Loft Dynamics
+## Maneuver Detection for Loft Dynamics

 The partner of this project is the Dübendorf-based company Loft Dynamics, who develops and produces the world’s only EASA- and FAA-qualified VR helicopter pilot training simulators.